 Even as greenhouse gas emissions begin to drop in other sectors of our economy, emissions from Wisconsin agriculture have been rising rapidly.
-The Natural Climate Solutions Roadmap is the result of a collaboration among farmers, researchers, advocates, and supply-chain experts to reverse this trend and transition to vibrant, sustainable agricultural systems that benefit everyone in Wisconsin’s farming communities.
+Our report is the result of a collaboration among farmers, community partners, researchers, conservation professionals, and supply-chain experts to reverse this trend by identifying ways to transition to vibrant, more sustainable agricultural systems that benefit everyone in Wisconsin.

 Healthier, more diverse farms

-This research reveals an urgent need for key changes in Wisconsin’s agricultural systems.
-Simply put, Wisconsin needs more crop diversity and perennial crops, more trees incorporated into farmland, less fertilizer and chemical use, and more livestock moved out of the barns and onto grazing pasture.
-These changes will not only reduce emissions; they will reduce local water contamination and topsoil loss, two major concerns in the state’s farming communities.
+Our research reveals an urgent need for key changes in Wisconsin’s agricultural systems.
+Simply put, Wisconsin needs more crop diversity and perennial crops, more trees incorporated into farmland, less fertilizer and chemical use, and more livestock moved out of the barns and onto well-managed grazing pastures, prairies, alleyways, and savannas.
+These changes would make it possible to not only reduce emissions, but also improve water quality, reduce flooding, build healthy soils, and enhance wildlife habitat while producing healthy food and farm producers that support thriving rural communities.

 Key Findings

-- Reducing application rates of nitrogen fertilizer will immediately reduce greenhouse emissions from agricultural soils.
+- Reducing nitrogen fertilizer use immediately reduces greenhouse emissions from agricultural soils.

 - Achieving climate goals will require significant reductions in livestock emissions through better manure management, dietary modifications, and other practices.

-- Perennial agriculture systems—such as agroforestry, silvopasture, rotationally-managed pastures, and perennial food crops—offer the greatest greenhouse gas reduction potential.
-They also produce high-value, nutrient-dense food products and provide environmental benefits including improved water quality, flood reduction and enhanced biodiversity.
+- Perennial agriculture systems—such as agroforestry, silvopasture, rotationally-grazed pastures, and perennial food crops—offer the greatest greenhouse gas reduction potential, while also producing high-value, nutrient-dense food products and providing environmental benefits including improved water quality, flood reduction and enhanced biodiversity.